Features of The Gazette website include:

 You don’t have to register to use The Gazette website; it is free to access and use.

 However, if you would like to save your searches, specific notices, or create bespoke editions, you will need to register.
 It is free to register with The Gazette and we will keep you up to date with changes and new features.

 How do I place a notice in The Gazette?

 Are there any new features for notice placers?

 Yes.
 We have created new and improved submission routes, including new webforms, XML and Excel template submission.
 You will also be able to save notices during production and view your pending notices.
 In addition, we have also added a new provenance trail that is published alongside notices to show you how your notice has been handled during the submission process.

-All notices in The Gazette also now have a digital signature, providing assurances about the validity and authenticity of these digital records, Find out more about the new digital signatures link to digital signatures page.
+All notices in The Gazette have a digital signature, providing assurances about the validity and authenticity of these digital records.
+Find out more about digital signatures.